vowsjs/api-easy/README.md

 ## Getting Started
 Most of the documentation for this library is available through the [annotated source code, available here][1] thanks to [jashkenas][2] and [docco][3].
 If you're not feeling up for that, just keep reading here.

 If you're going to use RESTeasy (and I hope you do), it's worth taking a moment to understand the way that [vows][4] manages flow control.
-Read up here on [vowsjs.org][5], or just remember vows uses this grammatical structure:
+Read up here on [vowsjs][4] (Under "Structure of a test suite"), or just remember vows uses this grammatical structure:

 <pre>
   Suite   → Batch*